Haris-Ahmed07/Haris-Ahmed07/README.md

 - *Java*: My primary programming language, where I delve into advanced concepts and best practices.
 - *Spring Boot*: Enhancing my proficiency in building robust and scalable Java applications.
+- *React.js*: Mastering React for creating dynamic and interactive user interfaces.
 - *Python*: Exploring the versatility of Python for tasks ranging from scripting to data analysis.
 - *Data Science*: Developing skills in data analysis, machine learning, and data visualization to extract valuable insights.
 - *Node.js*: Exploring server-side JavaScript with Node.js for scalable and efficient applications.
 - *JavaScript*: Strengthening my front-end development skills with this fundamental language for web development.
-- *React*: Mastering React for creating dynamic and interactive user interfaces.
 - *Docker*: Learning containerization techniques with Docker for efficient application packaging.
 - *Kubernetes*: Delving into container orchestration to streamline deployment and scaling.